cyber-drop/ethereum_analytical_db/README.md

 Please provide us the following info:
 - Your docker and docker-compose versions
 - The list of your modifications in containers
+- Actual state of the database from tabix
 - The log for unit tests:
 ```bash
 docker-compose run core test